iisc-edge/EnergyBench/README.md

 <!--, and a synthetic subset of 120 million building time series generated using energy simulation models. -->

 Along with the dataset , we also benchmark a variety of traditional and foundation models for STLF and analyze their performance across different regions.
-We provide an Hugging Face Dataset for multiple real building and synthetic energy consumption datasets as Pandas DataFrames in Parquet, simple (naive) to advanced (TSFM) baselines, metrics management, and more.
+We provide an Hugging Face Dataset for multiple real building energy consumption datasets as Pandas DataFrames in Parquet, simple (naive) to advanced (TSFM) baselines, metrics management, and more.

 ## Getting Started
 We recommend using [Anaconda](https://www.anaconda.com/download) to run the experiments.
 Create the separate conda environment using the (modelname)_environment.yml found